CaenJones/ChromeSEC/README.md

 An allow list can be implemented by going to **Devices > Chrome > Apps & Extensions** and then selecting the **Block all apps, admin manages allowlist** option.
 Then go to the **From the Chrome Web Store** dropdown, and type in the IDs of the extensions you want to allow.

-## Preventing LMEAT Exploitation
+## Preventing LTMEAT Exploitation
-An existing exploit on ChromeOS nicknamed LMEAT (literally the meatiest exploit of all time) can be leveraged by users on virtually any device to disable and bypass extensions and their policies.
+An existing exploit on ChromeOS nicknamed LTMEAT (literally the meatiest exploit of all time) can be leveraged by users on virtually any device to disable and bypass extensions and their policies.
 Admins in an enterprise environment can take steps to prevent the main exploit and its variations by implementing the following steps.

-For the LMEAT exploit to be leveraged, users need access to one of the larger files in the target extension.
+For the LTMEAT exploit to be leveraged, users need access to one of the larger files in the target extension.
 This can normally be found with a [crxviewer](https://robwu.nl/crxviewer/).
 The most common files leveraged are:

 - /background.js
 - /manifest.json